adrian-1990/bjj-homepage/README.md

 ### Typography

-I chose two fonts for the page.
-I chose **"Cairo"** as my font for headings with sans-serif as back up if it does not load.
+I chose two fonts for the site.
+I chose **"Cairo"** as my font for headings with sans-serif as back up.
 For my paragraphs / timetable body / forms I have use the font **"Mohave"** with sans-serif as back up.

-* I feel these two fonts give the page a clean and modern look and provide a positive user experience.
+* These two fonts give the page a clean and modern look and provide a positive user experience.

 ### Color scheme

-The color scheme uses a minimal pallet and gets the majority of color from my images on the page.
-When you hover over interactive links they change color to bring your attention to them and encourage you to explore.
+The color scheme uses a minimal pallet and gets the majority of color from the images on the page.
+When you hover over an interactive link they change color to catch your attention and encourage you to explore the site by clicking the link.

 The colors I used were:
 * lightgrey